If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 The Saratoga Olive Oil Co.
-Tuscan Herb Olive Oil is another USA-made oil, which is 100% natural and free from gluten and GMOs.
-This cold-pressed oil delivers a taste to savor with hints of oregano, basil, garlic and rosemary.
+Tuscan Herb Olive Oil is another USA-made oil and it’s 100% natural and free from gluten and GMOs.
+Saratoga is a cold-pressed oil that delivers a taste to savor with hints of oregano, basil, garlic, and rosemary.
 This herb-filled concoction makes the oil ideal for dipping or for use as a dressing on your salad, while the classy glass bottle presentation makes the oil a great gift idea for friends.

 10. Théa Premium Greek Extra Virgin Olive Oil